ccnmtl/phtcstatic/content/logicmodels/completion-evaluation.md

 If you are a NYSDOH or NYS LHD staff person, please return to [NYLearnsPH](https://www.nylearnsph.com/Public/Default.aspx?ReturnUrl=%2fPersonal%2fCatalog%2fDescription.aspx%3fu%3dkM6WW0gCRpk8GGrMMEd1Jyh1utjAjw3nbHIiQeLOwECYYvFU3kB5xkfPucIowArP%252fSCkp6tgkCY%253d) to complete.

-Please email phtc@columbia.edu if you have any additional questions.
+Please e-mail phtc@columbia.edu if you have any additional questions or need to report Certified Health Education Specialist (CHES) credits to National Commission for Health Education Credentialing.
+If you need to report CHES credits, please include your full name, course title, and CHES ID number in the e-mail.

 Congratulations on completing this training module.